Osaka Municipal Subway 66 series: Overview

 Seventeen eight-car sets were built to replace the older 60 series sets on the Sakaisuji Line.

 The first 12 sets (96 cars) were built in 1990 while an expansion of 40 cars (5 sets) were introduced between 2002 and 2004.

 Formations

-The Sakaisuji Line fleet consists of 17 eight-car trainsets formed as follows, with car 1 at the Tenchagaya end.
+The Sakaisuji Line fleet consists of 17 eight-car trainsets formed as follows, with car 1 at the Tengachaya end.